Learning Neural Force Manifolds for Sim2Real Robotic Symmetrical Paper Folding: Conclusion

 \section{Conclusion}

-We have introduced a novel control strategy capable of robustly folding sheets of paper of varying materials and geometries with only a single manipulator.
+We have introduced a novel sim2real robot control strategy capable of robustly folding sheets of paper of varying materials and geometries along symmetrical centerlines with only a single manipulator.
 Our framework incorporates a combination of techniques spanning several disciplines, including physical simulation, machine learning, scaling analysis, and path planning.
-The effectiveness of our framework was showcased through extensive real world experiments against an intuitive baseline.
-Furthermore, an efficient near real-time visual-feedback algorithm was implemented that further minimizes folding error.
-With our closed-loop sensorimotor control algorithm successfully accomplished challenging scenarios such as folding stiff cardboard with repeatable accuracy.
+The effectiveness of the framework was demonstrated through extensive real world experiments against both natural and state-of-the-art paper folding strategies.
+Furthermore, an efficient, near real-time visual feedback algorithm was implemented that further minimizes folding error.
+Our closed-loop model-predictive control algorithm successfully accomplished challenging scenarios such as folding stiff cardboard with highly consistent accuracy.

-For future work, we hope to to tackle the difficult problem of creating arbitrary creases along sheets of paper with non-symmetric centerlines.
-Such non-symmetric papers can no longer be represented as a reduced-order model of a 2D elastic rod, thus requiring a different formulation.
-Additionally, folding along regions of paper with preexisting creases will also be a crucial step to achieving elegant folding tasks such as robotic origami.
-Moving forward, we anticipate exploring solutions to such problems that take advantage of generalized problem formulations with data-driven control schemes such as reinforcement learning.
+In future work, we hope to tackle the difficult problem of creating arbitrary creases along sheets of paper with non-symmetric centerlines.
+Such non-symmetric paper sheets can no longer be represented as a reduced-order 2D elastic rod model, hence requiring a more sophisticated shell-based formulation.
+Additionally, precisely folding paper with preexisting creases and folds will be a crucial step to accomplishing elaborate folding tasks, such as robotic origami.
+We believe that our optimal symmetrical folding trajectories can serve as a valuable ``seed'' or initial guess when optimizing for asymmetrical folds.
+Moving forward, we anticipate exploring solutions that take advantage of generalized problem formulations with data-driven control schemes, such as reinforcement learning.

-We acknowledge financial support from the National Science Foundation under Grant numbers IIS-1925360, CAREER-2047663, and OAC-2209782.
+\begin{IEEEbiography}[{ }]{Andrew Choi} received the B.S. degree in mechanical engineering from the University of California, Davis in 2018 and the Ph.D. degree in computer science from the University of California, Los Angeles in 2023.
+He is currently a Research Scientist with the Horizon Robotics' General AI Laboratory.
+His research interests include developing efficient sim2real strategies for robot learning and manipulation. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Dezhong Tong} received the B.S. degree in mechanical engineering from Shanghai Jiao Tong University in 2018 and the Ph.D. degree in mechanical engineering from the University of California, Los Angeles in 2023.
+He is currently a Post-Doctoral Research Fellow with the University of Michigan, Ann Arbor, MI, USA.
+His research interests include computational mechanics, robotic manipulation, machine learning, and their practical applications in autonomous manufacturing and intelligent systems.\end{IEEEbiography}